wavelet-space/vault/source/index.md

   - Smalltalk: Squak is good enough; In the past I emailed autor of some very intersting implementation.
 He was kind and replayed with some tips.
 He was also geophysicist working on simulations with his own Smalltalk implementation &ndash; very interesting!
     See a dedicated [document](alltalk.md).

+  where languages marked bold are for production and other for hobyy projects (may change depending on my job).

 - Create a list of acronyms used in my notes e.g. TBD (To Be Done) etc.